Amcor

-Amcor plc is an Australian-founded Jersey-domiciled global packaging company based in Switzerland.
-It develops and produces flexible packaging, rigid containers, specialty cartons, closures and services for food, beverage, pharmaceutical, medical-device, home and personal-care, and other products.
+Amcor plc is a multinational packaging company founded in Australia that develops and produces flexible packaging, rigid containers, specialty cartons, closures and services for food, beverage, pharmaceutical, medical-device, home and personal-care, and other products.

-The company originated in paper milling businesses established in and around Melbourne, Australia, during the 1860s which were consolidated as the Australian Paper Mills Company Pty.
-Ltd., in 1896.
+The company originated in paper milling businesses established in and around Melbourne during the 1860s, which were consolidated as the Australian Paper Mills Company Pty.
+Ltd. in 1896.

-Amcor is a cross-listed company, being listed on the Australian Securities Exchange as "AMC" and New York Stock Exchange as "AMCR".
+Based in Switzerland and incorporated in Jersey, Amcor is a cross-listed company, being listed on the Australian Securities Exchange as "AMC" and the New York Stock Exchange as "AMCR".
 As of 30 June 2025, the company employed 77,000 people and generated US$15 billion in sales from operations in some 210 locations in over 36 countries.

 History

 Australian Paper Manufacturers was renamed Amcor Limited in 1986.
 Previously, the company manufactured pulp paper and paperboard products, along with metal can and flexible packaging.

 2000s

 The printing paper divisions were spun-off into a new company, named Paperlinx, in April 2000.
 This demerger was intended to enable Amcor to focus on global packaging.

 Amcor's 45 percent interest in Kimberly-Clark Australia, a tissue and personal-care products company, was divested in June 2002.